 - When learning something new, think about how the topic fits into the greater scheme of things.
 What role does it play?
 Why is it important?
 How is it relevant to you, your community or the world? - Look for ways to connect new concepts to what you already know.
 Ask yourself, what other subjects or ideas are similar to this one?
 What larger themes or groups could this topic fit under? - Think about multiple points of view.
 For example, consider how your feelings about fossil fuels might compare to those of an oilfield worker or an environmentalist.
 How about the views of people in other jobs or in other countries?
-Try to understand perspectives on all sides of an idea or issue reach a final conclusion, your goal should be continual growth and maturity sociologists.
+Try to understand perspectives on all sides of an idea or issue sociologists.
 Ask, respectfully, questions about life, why we exist and why the world works the way it does.
-Seek multiple sources to learn different points of view Be willing to question your own beliefs and to be open to new possibilities.
+Seek multiple sources to learn different points of view П Be willing to question your own beliefs and to be open to new possibilities.
 You don't have to believe everything you hear!
-But through questioning and adding to what you know, you will gain a better understanding of yourself, other and the world around you П Don't be disappointed if answers to your questions are unavailable or lead to more questions.
-Instead of trying to
+But through questioning and adding to what you know, you will gain a better understanding of yourself, others and the world around you